Tuesday, July 30, 2013

 Review

 I was waiting for MAN OF STEEL and expected the film to be astonishing.
 Unfortunately, it has gone into dark overtones and was a letdown.
 I would advise now that MAN OF STEEL is not as good as the other Superman films.
 I am very displeased with the ending as it shows that Superman was unlike I've ever seen, and he has betrayed all the goodness in the personality of the hero we trust, which fans have come to expect.
-This film had a poorly executed storyline.
-The actor Henry Cavill did a marvellous job of playing the Man of Steel with only charisma but lacked the compassion of the late Christopher Reeve and tried to deconstruct the hero.
+This film had a poorly executed storyline, which tried to deconstruct the hero and his origins.
+The actor Henry Cavill did a marvellous job of playing the Man of Steel with only charisma but lacked the compassion of the late Christopher Reeve.
 Amy Adams did a solid portrayal of Lois Lane with a sharp eye, and sadly, her character didn't have any development.

 I cannot give the same praise to Michael Shannon as General Zod.
 The character he plays lacks the ferocity that would have strengthened this fearsome foe.
 I'll have to accept Terence Stamp as the best actor for this character and cement his place in film history with the powerful quote, "KNEEL BEFORE ZOD!"
 The other actors who have done an excellent job are Russell Crowe and Kevin Costner, the fathers of Superman.
-I must acknowledge the jaw-dropping environment of Krypton that astounded me and Hans Zimmer's scoring, building the magnificent compositions and never in the same majesty as John Williams' music.
+I must acknowledge the jaw-dropping environment of Krypton that astounded me and Hans Zimmer's score, which builds magnificent compositions and never in the same majesty as John Williams' original music.

 In saying that, MAN OF STEEL should only be in a glimmer of a dramatic view, mostly on how his life begins and challenges his inner battle with the world.
 The action spectacles will amaze everyone - but the shortcomings and the controversial scene of the film left me with mixed feelings.